Textile Design BA(Hons)

 Through lectures and seminars, you'll examine the social history of dress through a range of perspectives, exploring the relationship between fashion, textiles and wider visual culture.
 You'll carry out research using real garments from Falmouth’s extensive Textiles and Dress Collection.

-During your second year, you'll gain an understanding of the range of markets and audiences available to you, and learn to communicate your creative vision, concepts, and design narratives externally.
+During the second year of your Textile Design course, you'll gain an understanding of the range of markets and audiences available to you, and learn to communicate your creative vision, concepts, and design narratives externally.

 You'll be encouraged to take creative risks, working with a range of techniques and share the development of your practice in regular group tutorials.
 Advanced workshop processes are delivered in areas such as jacquard design, digital embroidery, and complex repeat design.